egiby/Generative-Models-MIPT/README.md

 # Generative-Models-MIPT
-Seminars on master's course "Generative Models in Computer Vision" from ABBYY chair at MIPT
+Seminars and homeworks on master's course "Generative Models in Computer Vision" from ABBYY chair at MIPT (spring 2021)